apteanuj/anuj.github.io/ph465s20/ph465s20index.md

 ### Optional book:

 - Thomas A. Moore. [*Six Ideas that Shaped Physics, Unit T: Some Processes Are Irreversible*, 3rd Edition](https://www.amazon.com/Six-Ideas-That-Shaped-Physics/dp/0077600967/).
 This textbook is written at a somewhat lower, less-comprehensive level than our primary textbook and is thus not sufficient as a primary text.
 However, it is probably the clearest description of the basic ideas of thermal physics that I have ever seen.
 Although it goes in a somewhat different order than our primary textbook, I strongly recommend reading it as a parallel supplement to our course.
 Earlier editions are also very good, but the chapters are in a slightly different order.
 Be aware of the errata at http://www.physics.pomona.edu/sixideas/.
+(PS: **Don't** buy this book in advance of the first day of class.
+We will talk about using it.)

 [Supplementary texts: You may also be interested in these other texts, if you don't like our main textbook.](./supplements/)